Champlin Park High School

-Champlin Park High School is a four-year public high school in Champlin, Minnesota, United States.
+Champlin Park High School is a four-year public high school in Brooklyn Park, Minnesota, United States.

 The school's name comes from the combination of Brooklyn Park and Champlin.

 Champlin Park's first graduating class was in 1993.
 CPHS is the third-largest high school in the state, with a student population of 2975.

 Champlin Park serves the cities of Champlin, Brooklyn Park, Brooklyn Center and Dayton.
 In the spring of 2006, Champlin Park was certified to teach the International Baccalaureate Diploma Program.

 The school principal is Michael George.

 In 2012, 2013 and 2014, Champlin Park High School received recognition as a “Newsweek Top School,” a distinction recognizing the top high schools across the country.

 The school runs on a five-period, trimester curriculum.

 Sports

 Champlin Park competes in the Northwest Suburban Conference.

-In 2018 the Champlin Park volleyball team won the school’s first state championship in any sport.
+In 2018 the Champlin Park volleyball team won the school's first state championship in any sport.

 In school

-During the 2010-11 school year, the students held a blanket drive (collecting blankets for those in need) for "Blankets for Bridging" and won a concert by "The Ready Set."
+During the 2010–11 school year, the students held a blanket drive (collecting blankets for those in need) for "Blankets for Bridging" and won a concert by "The Ready Set."

 The school has a reading program each summer called the Red Hot Rebel Read.
 The book for 2011 was Hold Still by Nina LaCour.
 She visited the school on October 13 and 14.
 The program was cancelled in 2021 when Garfield At Large was selected as the Red Hot Rebel Read.